 Start with create-react-app: In this tutorial we'll use

 create-react-app to scaffold a new fully decoupled React codebase.
-And optionally learn how to integrate that into a Drupal theme or module.

 Make API requests with OAuth: In this tutorial we'll learn how to configure the Simple OAuth Drupal module and use a password grant flow to create authenticated API requests.